 Flutter SDK

-The Snapbug Flutter SDK provides a Dart bridge to the native Snapbug Android SDK, enabling network inspection, analytics monitoring, and crash reporting from your Flutter app.
+The Snapbug Flutter SDK provides a Dart bridge to the native Snapbug SDK, enabling network inspection, analytics monitoring, crash reporting, and live logs from your Flutter app on Android and iOS.

 Requirements